shengcheng/ece408project/README.md

 The data and model are in [HDF5](https://support.hdfgroup.org/HDF5/) format and we have provided the code to read the input model and the training dataset.

-## CUDA Implementation

-Book chapters 16.3 and 16.4 provide a basic CUDA implementation of forward propagation of convolutional layer and possible optimization.
-Your CUDA implementation would be evaluated based on performance and accuracy.
-Apply any optimization you think would bring benefit and feel free to modify any part of the code.
-You should not use `cuBLAS` or `cuDNN` for the implementation, but you are expected to compare your implementation with those libraries --- profiling the code as well as comparing the algorithms used (if algorithm information is publically available).

 ## System Requirements